citelao/sensible/_sidequests/3-vpn.md

 VPNs also help companies with large internal networks (intranets).
 IT departments often set up Internet-facing VPN servers that also connect to their company's internal network.
 Employees can access internal services through the VPN as though they were at work.

 Perhaps most importantly, you can also use a VPN to **protect against local eavesdroppers**.
-Your VPN encrypts your local traffic in its own way, ensuring that local eavesdroppers cannot read your internet traffic *even if it is not HTTPS*.
+Your VPN encrypts your local traffic in its own way, ensuring that local eavesdroppers cannot read your Internet traffic *even if it is not HTTPS*.

 <aside class="sidenote">
 There's nuance to this: see the "flaws" section below.